deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 ### Step 4: Deposit and Withdraw function for the DAO

-We already have our necessary variables to create, save and vote a proposal in our DAO, now we need our user deposit his AVAX tokens to avoid that the same user can use the same amount of tokens for vote other option in the same proposal.
-To interact with AVAX as our token the governance we need to initialize the token address in the constructor.
+We already have all of the variables we need to create, save, and vote on a proposal in our DAO.
+Now we just need our user to deposit his AVAX tokens to prevent the same user from voting on the same proposal with the same number of tokens.
+We need to establish the token address in the function Object() { [native code] } to connect with AVAX as our token for governance.

 ```CPP
 constructor() {